perguth/yrn/README.md

 ## API

-All calls to `yarn` cause it to create a `yarn.lock` next to the `package.json`.
-We delete it automatically afterwards if it was not there before.
+All calls to `yarn` cause it to create a `yarn.lock` and a `node_modules/.yarn-integrity`.
+We delete them automatically afterwards if they weren't there before.

 #### `yrn install`

 Is equivalent to `npm install` but actually calls `yarn install`.
-It will restore all packages that `yarn` deletes and removes the `node_modules/.yarn-integrity` file if it wasn't there before.
+It will restore all packages that `yarn` deletes.

 #### `yrn install [pkgName, ...]`